SoK: Log Based Transparency Enhancing Technologies: Case Studies

 \subsection{Certificate Transparency}

-SSL certificates are an essential part of web security, allowing users (or rather, their browsers) to verify the owner of a website.
-Certificates are issued and signed by trusted third parties, certificate authorities, which can sometimes to be the source of security failures~\cite{durumeric2013analysis,clark2013sok} An example of this is the DigiNotar hack~\cite{van2013diginotar}, which led to hundreds of rogue certificates being issued with DigiNotar's signing key and DigiNotar certificates being rejected by the most popular browsers at the time of the incident~\cite{microsoft,google,firefox}.
+SSL certificates are an essential part of web security, allowing a user's browser to verify the owner of a website.
+Certificates are issued and signed by trusted third parties, certificate authorities, who can be the source of security incidents~\cite{durumeric2013analysis,clark2013sok} An example of this is the DigiNotar hack~\cite{van2013diginotar}, which led to hundreds of rogue certificates being issued with DigiNotar's signing key and DigiNotar certificates being rejected by most browsers~\cite{microsoft,google,firefox}.

 Certificate Transparency~\cite{laurie2014certificate,stradling2021certificate} was developed to address this type of incident.
-Acknowledging that it is not possible to prevent rogue certificates from being issued, Certificate Transparency works by making certificate issuance transparent.
-It makes certificates discoverable, disincentivising malicious certificate issuance by helping reveal cases where this happens (whether by error or on purpose).

-The way this is achieved is by using logs based on Merkle history trees that ensure the list of logged certificates is append-only.
-Multiple papers have analysed the security of Certificate Transparency's logs~\cite{dowling2016secure,chase2016transparency}.
+Acknowledging that it is not possible to prevent rogue certificates from being issued, Certificate Transparency works by making certificate issuance transparent and working against malicious certificate issuance by helping reveal cases where this happens.
+This is achieved by using logs based on Merkle history trees that ensure the list of logged certificates is a secure append-only transparency overlay~\cite{dowling2016secure,chase2016transparency}.

 Certificate authorities submit certificates to the logs themselves and browsers will only accept certificates that come with a signed certificate timestamp from log servers, so a malicious certificate authority cannot compromise the efficacy of the logging mechanism by not submitting certificates that they issue to logs and collusion between a certificate authority and a log server is mitigated by requiring multiple signed certificate timestamps from different logs.